athensresearch/athens/CONTRIBUTING.md

 * Make sure you can run athens locally before proceeding with this section.

 ## Cursive

 Follow Cursive [user guide](https://cursive-ide.com/userguide/index.html) to install the plugin.
 After, installing cursive plugin follow the below instructions to set up the cljs REPL.

+Editor - IntelliJ IDEA 2020.1.3 (Community Edition) Build #IC-201.8538.31, built on July 7, 2020\
+Cursive plugin: 1.9.2 Built on: 2020-07-02 14:21
+OS - Windows 10

 1. Navigate to the root directory and execute `npx shadow-cljs pom`.
 2. Then in Intellij File → New → Project from Existing Sources then select the generated pom.xml in the project directory.
 3. Start the local http server `lein dev`
 4. Once the project has been opened in Intellij IDEA, Run → Edit Configurations.
 5. \+ → Clojure REPL → Remote
-6. Name: REPL for athens
+6. Name: REPL for athens\

-   Connection type: nREPL
+   Connection type: nREPL\

-   Connection details: Host: localhost, Port: 8777 (port number defined in the shadow-cljs.edn file)
+   Connection details: Host: localhost, Port: 8777 (port number is defined in the shadow-cljs.edn file)\
 ![nREPL config](doc/athens-cursive-nrepl-config.PNG)
 7. Run → Run and select the created nREPL configuration.
 8. Once the clj REPL is started run `(shadow/repl :app)` to switch to cljs REPL.